aleasoluciones/http2amqp/README.md

 curl -X GET http://localhost:18080/test -d 'hello world'
 ```

-You can specify the timeout (in seconds) for waiting for the response
+You can specify the timeout (in milliseconds) for waiting for the response
 ```
-curl -X GET http://localhost:18080/test?timeout=2 -d 'hello world'
+curl -X GET http://localhost:18080/test?timeout=200 -d 'hello world'
 ```

 ## Generating new version